 Alternative to Veneers

-You may not be a suitable candidate for veneers or lumineers, but don’t let that worry you, as there are alternative options to choose from.
+You may not be a suitable candidate for veneers or lumineers, but don’t let that worry you, as there are alternative options.

 A crown can be a lifesaver if you have extensive damage to just one tooth.
-For misalignment, braces are incredibly effective, and there are ways to hide them if you are worried about their appearance.
+Braces are incredibly effective for misalignment, and there are ways to hide them if you are worried about their appearance.